JulianNicholls/Raspberry-Pi-Misc/README.md

 Turn a motor on and off connected to pin 12 via PN2222 transistor.
 I wrote this so that I could turn the motor off quickly in case I'd made a bad choice of transistor or another schoolboy error.
-The motor is connected to the collector, and powered by a wall-wart providing 6V, but I initially tried it with the 5V line (pin 2) on the GPIO and that was fine too.
+The motor is connected to the collector, and powered by a wall-wart providing a range of voltages, I tried 6V and 9V, but I initially tried it with the 5V line (pin 2) on the Pi GPIO and that was fine too.

 it turns out that my choice of transistor was OK.
-With pin 12 connected via a 1.26k resistor to the Base of the transistor, I'm drawing 2mA from the Pi.
-The motor is drawing around 120mA when running freely.
-I'm going to try stalling the motor a little to test its maximum draw.
+With pin 12 connected via a 400 Ohm resistor to the Base of the transistor, I'm drawing less than 9mA from the Pi.
+The motor is drawing around 180mA when running freely.
+I'm going to try stalling the motor a little to test its maximum draw once I have some crocodile clips.

 ## python/pygame